 CE Requirement for Newly Certified Court Reporters: Each newly certified court reporter shall be required to take the first Learning Essentials About Professionalism (LEAP) seminar authorized by the Board after their certification.

 Annual CE Requirement: Each certified court reporter shall be required to attend a minimum of 10 hours of approved training per calendar year.
 However, any reporter issued an initial certificate is not required to acquire credit hours for that calendar year, except that every newly certified Georgia court reporter shall complete the required LEAP seminar.

 - Where can I find information about Georgia’s court reporter continuing education (CE) program?

 The best source of information is the Board of Court Reporting (BCR) website:

 The complete Continuing Education Manual for Georgia Certified Court Reporters, a list of preapproved Classes and Seminars, forms to apply for CE credit, and the answers to frequently asked questions.
 You can log into your Georgia Courts Registrar account to monitor your CE credit hour status and the number of hours you have completed toward your annual requirement.

-For questions that are not answered at the website, you are always welcome to email us at firstname.lastname@example.org or contact us by phone at (404) 463.3808.
+For questions that are not answered on the website, you are always welcome to email us at email@example.com or contact us by phone at (404) 463.3808.